DHMP91/WearWise/README.md

 While there are existing app doing just that, I decided to dive in blind and create my own to exercise what little creativity I have...
 I’m not particularly into fashion; I just wanted something custom built for that part of my life.

-FYI: If you notice any quirky animations or design choices... that’s intentional(or a bug)—it’s a personal project, so I figured, why not have some fun with it?
+FYI: If you notice any quirky animations or design choices... it's a feature not a bug.
+It’s a personal project, why not have some fun with it?

 # MyApp
 An Android app that helps you organize and track your clothing items, build outfits, and manage your wardrobe effortlessly.